dynamsoft-docs/barcode-reader-docs/programming/javascript/user-guide/basic-customizations.md

 }
 ```

+*NOTE*

-   **NOTE**: Including the library with a script tag doesn't automatically initialize the library.
-For better performance, you may want to call loadWasm to download and compile the wasm file in advance and create a reader or scanner instance later.
+Including the library with a script tag doesn't automatically initialize the library.
+For better performance, you may want to call `loadWasm()` to download and compile the wasm file in advance and create a reader or scanner instance later.

 Initialization consists of the following steps:

-**1. Download**
+* Download

 Download the necessary resources.
-Usually, we deploy the resources on CDN and set a long cache duration.
-If your web server is faster, you should put the resources on your own server instead of using the CDN.
+Usually, we deploy the resources on CDN and set a long cache duration. *If your web server is faster, you should put the resources on your own server instead of using the CDN.*

-**2. Compile**
+* Compile

 The `wasm` files are automatically compiled once downloaded.
 The compilation time varies among different devices & browsers.
-While it takes less than a second on latest phones or PCs, it may take longer on older devices.
+While it takes less than a second on latest phones or PCs, it may take much longer on older devices.

-**3. Initialize**
+* Initialize

 The library needs to initialize every time the page loads.
-The initialization means creating an `BarcodeReader` or `BarcodeScanner` instance with specified settings.
+The initialization means creating a `BarcodeReader` or `BarcodeScanner` instance with specified settings.

 ## Configuring Scanner Settings